trainline/rabbitmq-warren-node/README.md

 ## A warren is a shared-nothing RabbitMQ cluster

 The original warren pattern uses a load balancer stuck in front of the Rabbit instances (active-passive).
-This module implements a variation of that pattern but does away with the load balancer.
+This module implements a variation of that pattern but does away with the load balancer and is **active-active**.

 ## Single publish - multiple listen

 A publisher can publish to any instance and a consumer listens to all instances.
-This approach improves availability of a broker to do work against, it's effectively **active-active** but does not replicate messages as found with the Shovel/Federation/Mirrored queue features.
+This approach improves availability of a broker to do work against, it's effectively active-active but does not replicate messages as found with the Shovel/Federation/Mirrored queue features.

 ## Caveats

 If you use non-persistent messages with this pattern, message loss is still possible - in that case you're better off with publishing to multiple brokers at the same time (unsupported).
 When using persistent messages, catastrophic broker failure will still cause message loss.
 Use where appropriate.

-## tl;dr;
+## tl;dr

 This module:
   * takes care of connecting to multiple brokers (and retries connecting on failures)